vlayer-xyz/vlayer/book/src/web-proof/redaction.md

 #### 1. Full-URL verification

 Use the `verify` function to check the integrity of the entire, unredacted URL.
+This mode resolves URL redaction issues by completely disallowing URL redaction.
 Example:

 ```solidity
 function main(WebProof calldata webProof) {